haglobah/manzanit0.github.io/_posts/2019-05-29-wtf-are-streams.md

 ## I/O on a File, in C#

-Moving to a more practical example, we're going to check out how to work with files with streams.
-When working with files, opening and closing the streams starts to take much more importance, but we'll talk about that later.
+Moving to a more practical example, we're going to check out how to work with files in streams.
+When working with files, opening and closing the streams starts to take much more importance, but we'll discuss that later.

 In .NET land, in order to create a file, we can make use of the `File.Create` function.
 This will provide us with a `FileStream` which models our file, so we can write to it.
 Once we open the stream and write to it, we will have to